gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 1. A user sets the value of a property in Azure IoT Central.
 For example, turn on a light or change the blink rate of an LED.
 2. Azure IoT sends a *desired* property message to the device.
-3. The *desired* property is applied on the device; in this case, change the LED blink rate.
+3. The *desired* property is applied to the device; in this case, change the LED blink rate.
 4. The device sends a *reported* property message back to Azure IoT.
 In this example, the new LED blink rate would be reported.
 5. Azure IoT Central queries and displays the devices *reported* property data.